Photo Credit: Monica Dahl

 My research interests include Indigenous rights, extractive industries, disturbed landscapes, settler colonialism, human-animal and human-plant relations, history of science, and interdisciplinary studies.
 My work examines Métis and other Indigenous responses to Alberta oil sands development, with an emphasis on (wet)land reclamation and encounters between different ways of knowing and using the environment.
-I am particularly interested in documenting how Indigenous land in settler colonial states is remade as extractive territory or settler home, and her research examines and supports processes by which Indigenous peoples assert sovereignty and renew relationships to place.
+I am particularly interested in documenting how Indigenous land in settler colonial states is remade as extractive territory or settler home, and my research examines and supports processes by which Indigenous peoples assert sovereignty and renew relationships to place.

 You can also find me at: